-Traumatic events may lead to isolation and feelings of helplessness.
-Traumatic stressors can cause symptoms including anxiety and depression, and lead individuals to develop a variety of dysfunctional coping strategies.
-Research supports the benefits of Yoga as an effective compliment to other traditional therapies in the stabilization and healing of individuals struggling with the aftermath of acute or chronic, prolonged exposure to trauma.
+Trauma informed Yoga is an effective adjunct therapy in the stabilization and healing of individuals struggling with the aftermath of exposure to trauma.
 By supporting and enhancing the efficacy of other therapeutic interventions, Yoga can contribute to an individual’s long term stability and recovery.
-Yoga and healthcare professionals can learn to utilize Yoga with groups and individuals in order to safely support them in developing a sense of agency, safe embodiment, and an understanding of how to use their own bodies as a resource for self-regulation.
+Yoga and health care professionals can learn to utilize trauma informed Yoga with groups and individuals in order to safely support them in developing a sense of agency, safe embodiment, and an understanding of how to use their own bodies as a resource for self-regulation.

-In this Fine Balance Trauma Informed Yoga Training participants will:
+In Fine Balance Trauma Informed Yoga Training participants will:

 - Gain a theoretical and experiential foundation in trauma informed Yoga theory and techniques.

-- Understand the therapeutic application of the philosophy and practice of Yoga when working with depression, anxiety, addictions, PTSD and complex trauma.
+- Understand the therapeutic application of the philosophy and practice of Yoga when working with depression, anxiety, addictions, PTSD and developmental/complex trauma.

 - Learn how to create safe classes and practices make for trauma survivors that emphasize choice and focus on the importance of internal, felt experience.

 - Explore & practice teaching therapeutic breathing and grounding techniques and the physical forms of Yoga in addition to understanding poly vagal theory and how to work effectively to support vagal health.

 - Examine & discuss the Koshas (levels of the human being), Kleshas (the cycle of suffering), Yamas & Niyamas (ethics and practices), the Gunas (basic psychological archetypes), Langhana & Brahmana (categories of Yoga practices) as they pertain to trauma experience.

-- Investigate the differences and intersections between Western and Eastern perspectives of trauma, the body and disease.
+- Investigate the differences and intersections between Western medical and Yogic perspectives of trauma, the body and disease.

 - Consider the dynamics within the therapeutic relationship including the importance of boundaries, self-care, strengths-based and client centered practices.

-Since 2008 we’ve been conducting training’s in Vancouver and beyond:
+Since 2008 we’ve been conducting training’s in Vancouver & beyond:

 - Ajna Yoga, Victoria BC